kyverno/website/content/en/pod-security.md

 {{% alert title="Note" color="info" %}}
 The upstream `kustomize` should be used to apply customizations in these policies, available [here](https://kubectl.docs.kubernetes.io/installation/kustomize/binaries/).
 In many cases the version of `kustomize` built-in to `kubectl` will not work.
 {{% /alert %}}

+Pod Security Standard policies are broken down into two groups, Default and Restricted.
+To locate and inspect policies individually in these groups, use the filter at the left.

+## Default

+Minimally restrictive policies to prevent known privilege escalations.

+## Restricted

+Heavily restricted policies following current Pod hardening best practices.